menandmice/micetro_docs/guides/user-manual/dns_zones.rst

 Secondary Zone
 """""""""""""""
-When creating a stub zone, you need to specify the zone name and either the IP address or hostname of the primary servers that hold the zone you are creating a secondary copy for.
+When creating a secondary zone, you need to specify the zone name and either the IP address or hostname of the primary servers that hold the zone you are creating a secondary copy for.

 Stub Zone
 """""""""""